tung362/RoR2PVP/README.md

   - Config entries for changing game mode settings

 - **Extras**
-  - unlocking of all artifacts
+  - Unlocking of all artifacts
-  - unlocking of all vanilla characters and loadouts
+  - Unlocking of all vanilla characters and loadouts

 - **Includes 4 config files to balance your game as you see fit**
-  - TeamPVP.cfg
+  - PVP.cfg
-  - TeamPVPCustomPlayableCharacters.cfg
+  - PVPCustomPlayableCharacters.cfg
-  - TeamPVPBannedItemList.cfg
+  - PVPBannedItemList.cfg
-  - TeamPVPCustomInteractablesSpawner.cfg
+  - PVPCustomInteractablesSpawner.cfg

 ### Requirements:
 [BepInExPack 5.3.1](https://thunderstore.io/package/download/bbepis/BepInExPack/5.3.1/)